 A regio is an area with a magical aura.
 Most regios are keyed to one of the realms and some are powerful enough that they that make it easier for ritualists to perform rituals of that realm while inside it.
 There is a powerful permanent regio of all six realms at Anvil that allows each magicians contributing to the ritual to gain an additional effective rank of the appropriate Realm lore skill, subject to the normal rules for effective skill.

 For example, A coven of three characters each with one rank of Summer lore use the anvil regio.
-They each act as if their Summer lore were rank 2 and can contribute 2 crystal mana to the ritual.
+They each act as if their Summer lore were rank 2 and can contribute 2 mana crystals to the ritual.
 A fourth member of their coven who has no ranks in Summer still cannot contribute to the ritual.

 - Every ritual is keyed to a single realm